medinammartin3/TP2_IFT2015/README.md

 	3. Then run the program by clicking on the corresponding button in the IDE.

 * **If you've downloaded the .jar file:**
-  * Open your computer's console, then write the following command: "java -jar NLP.jar".
+  * Open your computer's console, then write the following command: `java -jar NLP.jar`.
-  * Make sure you're in the same folder as your .jar file (use the "cd" command to navigate through your folders).
+  * Make sure you're in the same folder as your `.jar` file (use the "cd" command to navigate through your folders).

 The project already includes a few examples of possible entries and query: